stuartfowler/CEMT/Documentation/threat-mitigation.md

     click 5g "https://github.com/stuartfowler/CEMT/blob/main/Documentation/threat-mitigation.md#implementation-status" "Implementation Status"
 ```

 The matrices are created using the `Dependency Matrix` diagram that is built into CAMEO Systems Modeler.
-These are pre-defined as part of the CEMT, and are copied across from the `Cyber Profile` as shown below:
+These are pre-defined as part of the CEMT template, but can be manually copied across from the `Cyber Profile` as shown below:

 https://user-images.githubusercontent.com/7237737/177059450-a97e0c5d-5020-4f10-9a62-4c394498e6b6.mp4